TheBeyondGroup/shopkeeper/README.md

 shopkeeper theme deploy --strategy basic
 ```

-For a more complete introduction and walkthrough of how Shopkeeper, see
+For a more complete introduction and walkthrough of how to use Shopkeeper, see
 [guide](/docs/the_complete_guide.md).

 ## Commands